maelvls/maelvls.github.io/content/notes/dns.md

 ```

 Whenever a container queries a name that is outside of Kubernetes, it has
-to go through all these four `NSDOMAIN` before actually getting a response:
+to go through all these four   NSDOMA  ` before actually getting a response:

 ```sh
 % tcpdump "udp port 53"